 Impact

-Describe the potential that the Extension will be used by future wireless experimenters from the broader scientific community as well as developers from industry, in particular individuals and SMEs, in subsequent (funded) WiSHFUL open calls or by (non-funded) open access of WiSHFUL facilities and software platforms.
+Describe the potential that the Extension will be used by future wireless experimenters from the broader scientific community as well as developers from industry in subsequent (funded) WiSHFUL open calls or by (non-funded) open access of WiSHFUL facilities and software platforms.

 Show that the proposed Extension has sufficient sustainable benefits for the ORCA project, meaning that there should be an added value for the ORCA project, after the proposer has finished his Extension.